🔒 Case Study

 03 — Process

-A cross-functional kickoff with PM, engineering, QA, compliance, and the EWB digital banking team set the early questions: What categories matter most to this user segment?
+A cross-functional kickoff with PM, engineering, QA, compliance, and the East West Bank digital banking team set the early questions: What categories matter most to this user segment?
 How do we surface the entry point without disrupting the home screen hierarchy?
 How does Student Perks inherit from Debit Card Perks without requiring a separate design system?

 Offer discovery via category browse · Offer discovery via map · Cash-back summary and history · Offer activation and detail.
 Entry point unified through the Perks diamond quicklink, with branching for enrolled students vs. standard debit holders.